How will Brexit affect your business?

 Edition one COMAC

 This is the first in a series of market analysis reports looking at the programme development plans of every major airliner manufacturer, identifying opportunities in the supply chain for aerospace systems manufacturers worldwide.
 It takes a sector by sector view (structures, electrical systems, fuel system, avionics, air conditioning and cabin pressurisation, landing gear, engines) and examines the key systems and components performance challenges, strategic customer/supplier relationships and other competitive issues which will determine the market opportunities, drivers and obstacles to major contract awards.
 Other reports in this series include Airbus, Boeing, Bombardier and Embraer.
+COMAC has announced its intentions of launching a twin-aisle airliner for entry into service in the middle years of the next decade (2020-2030).

 This report identifies: